peintnermax/zitadel-docs/pages/index.md

 description: How to get started with Markdoc
 ---

-# Full Next.js example
+# ZITADEL API reference

 {% callout %}
-This is a full-featured boilerplate for a creating a documentation website using Markdoc and Next.js.
+This is be our full-featured API reference for ZITADEL
 {% /callout %}

+### Introduction

+This page will be deployed on [https://www.zitadel.com/docs/api](https://www.zitadel.com/docs/api) and house all API relevant documentation including code snippets and examples.

+You can start editing the page by modifying `/pages/index.md`.
+The page auto-updates as you edit the file.

+### Authentication

+blabla

+### Organization Context

+...blabla use `x-zitadel-orgid` header.

+### Errors

+### Metadata

+### Pagination

-## Setup
+## Core resources

-First, clone this repo and install the dependencies required:
+this is an example bash script:

 ```bash
 npm install